-Arguments Against These requirements could create a financial and administrative burden for some owners of rental properties.
-In addition, creating a relocation assistance program would require an initial dedication of City staff time to develop a new ordinance and ongoing City staff time to conduct enforcement activities.
+Arguments in Favor Arguments Against Relocation assistance requirements create a These requirements could create a financial and administrative burden for some owners of rental disincentive for property owners to properties.
+In addition, creating a relocation take actions that lead to tenant displacement and provide assistance program would require an initial dedication of City staff time to develop a new ordinance and displaced renters with resources to find new housing. ongoing City staff time to conduct enforcement activities.